“Oh my God! Look what my sister’s date sent her!”

 “I know!
 And they’ve only been on one date.
 Can you believe it?”

-“No. Why the f*ck are you showing it to me?”
+“No!
+Why are you showing it to me?”

-We’ve become a sharing society — it’s the new norm — but I don’t think this is what Jesus had in mind when he was distributing the five loaves and two fish.
+Let’s face it.
+We’ve become a sharing society — it’s the new norm — but I don’t think this is the kind of sharing Jesus had in mind when he was distributing the five loaves and two fish.

 Technology makes it so easy to share things these days, but sometimes you might want to think twice about hitting the Send button (or showing your unsuspecting friends the results).
 Obviously, my friend’s sister’s date hadn’t thought it out.
 Or maybe he had and was still convinced he had made a great marketing choice.
 Seeing as he failed to get a second date and was soon blocked, I would have to quibble with him on his strategy.